 Carrot cake is not all Lagoon Carrot Cake is known for; their popiah has been the recipient of many awards and I can see why.

-Needless to say, Lagoon Carrot Cake’s many accolades are well-earned and you surely won’t be disappointed.
+Needless to say, Lagoon Carrot Cake’s many accolades are well-earned, and you won’t be disappointed.

 With the salty sea breeze in my hair, the only thing that can make it better is a piping hot serving bak kut teh and one from Han Jia Bak Kut Teh no less.